keroxp/servest/README.md

 `Servest` is a http module suite for Deno.
 It is composed of three major APIs of HTTP protocol:

-- Router API: General puropose HTTP routing server.
+- App API: General puropose HTTP routing server.
 - Server API: Low-level HTTP API for processing HTTP/1.1 requests.
 - Agent API: Low-level API for managing HTTP/1.1 Keep-Alive connection to the host.